bruneaug/DShield-SIEM/AddOn/Configure_Arkime_Cont3xt.md

 ![image](https://github.com/bruneaug/DShield-SIEM/assets/48228401/01c24a0e-6a48-4244-98d8-fafa57ee9f8e)

 # Analysis Example
-This is an example of an IP and file hash analysis
+This is an example of an IP and file hash analysis.
+Each of the top icone that have a number, select the number to see the data<br>
 ![image](https://github.com/bruneaug/DShield-SIEM/assets/48228401/72a8a4a0-4d06-4ad6-a327-b0254dbb92c7)